open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 ### Creating function

 Login to GCP and select the project where your function should be placed.
 From serverless select Cloud Functions.
 Select create function and select environment.
-This example uses second generation.
-See https://cloud.google.com/blog/products/serverless/cloud-functions-2nd-generation-now-generally-available
+This example uses [second generation](https://cloud.google.com/blog/products/serverless/cloud-functions-2nd-generation-now-generally-available).

 ### Setup environment variable for otelwrapper